-Next morning, we could hear the neighbours smoke alarm going off and Benjy started shivering, shaking and became very agitated.
-Realising that it was the loud shrill of the alarm that had been the cause of his anxiety, I visited the neighbour and asked if they were having any troubles with their alarms where they informed me they had been grilling toast as their toaster was out order and they kept forgetting to watch it whilst cooking and the toast was burning setting off the alarms!
+Next morning, we could hear the neighbours smoke alarm going off and Benjy started shivering, shaking and became very agitated, just as before.
+Realising that it was the loud shrill of the alarm that had been the cause of his anxiety, I visited the neighbour and asked if they were having any troubles with their alarms, where they informed me they had been grilling toast as their toaster was out order, and they kept forgetting to watch it whilst cooking, and the toast was burning setting off the alarms!

 It was such a simple accident yet the deafening loud frequency noise upset Benjy greatly.

-As I and my partner are out to work everyday, about 30 miles from our home, we decided the best thing was to invest in a dog GPS tracker so we would know exactly where our dog was when we weren’t there with him.
-Since that day, we’ve had no problems to report but it’s been interesting to see his activity levels!
+As I and my partner are out to work everyday, about 30 miles from our home, we decided the best thing was to invest in a dog GPS pet activity tracker so we would know exactly where our dog was, when we weren’t there with him.
+Since that day, we’ve had no problems to report but it’s been interesting to watch his activity levels on the app!

 \\\ Featured Product

-Our product this week is the GPS Activity Tracker by Tractive.
+Our product this week is the GPS Pet Activity Tracker by Tractive.